 Level II Fieldwork experiences may be completed on a part-time basis of no less than 0.5 full time equivalency (20 hours per week) in the rare circumstance of unforeseen hardship(s).
 Students must make a written request to the AFWC when the hardship arises.
 This letter must include justification of hardship and request for part-time completion of the fieldwork experience.
 After consulting with the Program Director and Chair of the Progressions Committee, the AFWC will work with the student and fieldwork educator to determine if a part time experience is feasible.
 The fieldwork site must approve and agree to support a part-time experience including student timelines, learning outcomes, plans for supervision, and plans for evaluation.
-If the site is unable to support a part time experience, the AFWC will attempt to find an alternative site.
-A part-time fieldwork experience may result in a delay in graduation from the program and in additional financial obligations.
+If the site is unable to support a part time experience may result in a delay in graduation from the program and in additional financial obligations.
 Students must sign an acknowledgement stating that completing the fieldwork experience on a part-time basis may delay graduation and impact financial aid.
 Students are responsible for contacting the graduate school and financial aid for more information.
 All program requirements must be completed within 5 years of the student's original semester of enrolment (see Student Handbook) C.1.10.